CalthorpeAnalytics/UrbanFootprintCurriculum/ufintro.rst

   * Anyone who receives the product is entitled to the code
   * Anyone with the code can inspect and modify it
   * Anyone with the code can redistribute it under these same sets of rules.
-* The software is “free”
+* The software is “free”, as in "free speech", but not necessarily as in "free lunch"

   * Hardware, hosting, support, and staffing not included.